-I must declare that I can see why the local people are so enthusiastic about zebus - they come in such a range of markings and they taste absolutely delicious!
+I must declare that I can see why the local people are so enthusiastic about zebus - they come with such a fascinating range of markings and, better still, they taste absolutely delicious!

 I dearly wish that we had been able to spend more time in Fort Dauphin - we only passed through for a couple of hours en route for Berenty, and the little that we saw of the scenery was stunning.
 In our two visits to Madagascar, it is the only truly rocky coastline that we've seen, and in fact, if you'd asked me to identify the location from the photos above, I'd have suggested it was somewhere in the Western Cape of South Africa.

 After the suffocating torpor of Toliara (where we'd flown in from), there was also a very welcome sea breeze blowing in, and it had the breezy air of a coastline that warranted closer inspection: in hindsight, if we'd know this, we'd have skipped the very underwhelming Anakao and flown straight to Fort Dauphin.